-- \$1,900/mo beginning M.S. students, \$1,950/mo for M.S. students after advancing to candidacy - \$1,950/mo beginning Ph.D. students, \$2,000/mo for Ph.D. students after advancing to candidacy
+- \$1,900/month beginning M.S. students; \$1,950/month for M.S. students after advancing to candidacy - \$1,950/month beginning Ph.D. students; \$2,000/month for Ph.D. students after advancing to candidacy

 Students advance to candidacy by completing all coursework with at least a 3.0 GPA, completing an approved thesis prospectus, and successfully passing the comprehensive examination.
 Once candidacy is achieved, the GA is eligible for a \$50/month stipend rate increase (dependent on funding availability).
-Students and/or Major Professors should notify the COA Graduate Program Coordinator when this milestone has be met in order to implement the stipend increase.
+Students and/or Major Professors should notify the COA Financial Coordinator when this milestone has been met in order to implement the stipend increase.

-Recipients of student assistantships are considered employees and are subject to the expectations of attendance of the staff and faculty of USM.
+Recipients of student assistantships are considered USM employees and are subject to the expectations of attendance of the staff and faculty of USM.
 Allotted holidays are those of the staff and faculty of USM.
 All other personal time away from USM must be discussed with the Major Professor.
+GAs are also required to read and understand the USM employee handbook and comply with USM policies.
+Failure to comply with USM employment policies or unsatisfactory performance in the role of GA may result in loss of the assistantship.